Abuse and Submission

-Fourth of a four part series.
+Fifth of four part series.
+(Important Additional Article)

 One of the most common questions we receive by letter, e-mail and from callers on New Life Radio has to do with the tolerance of verbal and physical abuse within a home as well as with hostile people who persecute Christians.

 Should we take a path of passivity or should we resist?

 How do we reconcile victimization and abuse with submission within marriage?

 When do we turn the other cheek?

 With tears in her eyes, she listened intently as I carefully instructed her about how she needed to plan her escape from her violent and angry husband.

 “I can’t believe this is even happening.
 He was so nice to us when we were dating and now, he is so different.
 I can’t believe what I’ve gotten myself into.”

 She was a well-meaning single mom who fell in love with a man who swept her off her feet and who felt like the man of her dreams.